William Randolph Mayfield and his wife Sarah Amanda Davis ca. 1900.

 Cherokees of Rusk County TX

-Mayfields of VA, NC, KY, and TN
+Mayfield Family of VA, NC, KY, and TN

-Mayfield Families of SC
+Mayfield Family of SC

 Mason, Mortier and Cory Families